 “Without a hospitality home we would have had to get a loan to help pay for accommodations and food, which all add up after time.” – Joanne Barstad

-This project will become a home away from home available to all ages and illnesses, to be used by families in the Greater Grand Forks and surrounding areas while family members who must travel to fulfill their healthcare needs.
-A hospitality house provides individuals with a place to sleep, eat, keep their belongings, relax and find comfort while working hard to overcome illness.
+This project will become a home away from home available to all ages and illnesses, to be used by patients and their family members who must travel to fulfill their healthcare needs.
+A hospitality house provides individuals with a place to sleep, eat, keep their belongings, relax, and find comfort while working hard to overcome illness.